warrenm/HeadphoneMotion/README.md

-# HeadphoneMotion
+# Headphone Motion

-A demonstration of the CMHeadphoneMotionManager API
+A demonstration of the CMHeadphoneMotionManager API, introduced in iOS 14.